Don’t Ignore a Toothache.

 Signs that a root canal is needed

-Some of the signs that a root canal is needed include a severe toothache, pain when chewing or applying pressure, an increased sensitivity to hot and cold, a dark discolouration on the tooth, or swelling and tenderness in surrounding gum tissue.
-Not every patient experiences all of these symptoms, and some patients experience no symptoms at all; however, if you experience any of these symptoms or suspect you might have an infected tooth, contact Southbrook Dental Group right away.
+Not every patient experiences all of these symptoms and some patients experience no symptoms at all.
+However if you experience any of these symptoms or suspect you might have an infected tooth contact Southbrook Dental Group right away.

 The root canal process

-Once the root canal has been completed, you should continue to care for your teeth with regular brushing, flossing, and checkups.
-With proper care your restored tooth can last a lifetime!
+Once the root canal has been completed you should continue to care for your teeth with regular brushing, flossing and checkups.
+With proper care, your restored teeth can last a lifetime.